 Viber’s numbers are skyrocketing.
-The number of unique user IDs from June 2011 to December 2016 has risen from 11 million to 858 million – that’s 78 times!
+The number of unique user IDs from June 2011 to March 2020 has risen from 11 million to 1.17 billion – that’s by more than a hundred times!

 Viber was the only messaging app to claim 10 or more countries in a very short period of time.
 Now it is used in 193 countries and has 260 million monthly active users.
 Compared to other apps, such as WhatsApp or We Chat, Viber has achieved impressive growth in a short period of time.